lsst-ts/ts_xml/doc/sal_constraints_and_recommendations.rst

 Changes
 -------

-* Added error notice about check_unit issue *July 9th, 2019*
+* Added warning notice about check_unit and parsing *July 9th, 2019*

+    * Improved clarity of unitless parsing language and structure
 * Policy added *June 19th, 2019*

 Policy
 ------

-* XML will have the <Units> and <Description> fields defined for each parameter in a topic
+* A. XML will have the <Units> and <Description> fields defined for each parameter in a topic

-    * Dimensionless parameters (e.g. IP Address, Humidity, any string-type, etc) will use **unitless** as the <Units> field value.
+    * a.
+Dimensionless parameters (e.g. IP Address, Humidity, any string-type, etc) will use **unitless** as the <Units> field value.

-* Units will be SI
+* B. Units will be SI
-* We will use astropy names for the names of the units in the topics
+* C. We will use astropy names for the names of the units in the topics except as noted in subsection a of section A of this policy.
-* We will use astropy unit format - when possible, going forward
+* D. We will use astropy unit format - when possible, going forward
-* We will use astropy unit format - when possible, going forward
+* E. We will use astropy unit format - when possible, going forward
-* For Complex units - they must be able to be parsed by astropy
+* F. For Complex units - they must be able to be parsed by astropy

 There is a table in the EFD where the topic/parameter and units are paired up - this will be generated from the XML (via salgenerator)